To develop your dog!

 Method #2

 You can also completely prohibit access to the couch or your bed.
 If you want to prevent your dog from climbing these places, you should NEVER allow him to do so.
 This rule must apply at all times including everyone in contact with your dog.
 If you allow him once in a while, it creates inconsistency in his learning.
-This will make it harder and impossible for your dog to understand that he has no right to be there.
+This will make it harder for your dog to understand that he has no right to be there.

-My Dog Protects His Food, His Bone or His Bed
+My Dog Protects His Food, His Bone, or His Bed

 The first thing to do is not to disturb him when he is eating or when he is in bed.
 If you try to remove his bowl or approach him, it will make the problem worse and you risk being bitten.